te222uh/MySmartGreenhouse/README.md

   <br>
 </div>

-Currently IoT data is preserved for 12 months.
+Currently IoT data is preserved for 2 weeks.
 While the IoT device is running new data is saved to the database every time a new message to IoT Core, currently every 10 seconds.
-This means that we can use the dashboard to see trends 12 months back in time.
+This means that we can use the dashboard to see trends 2 weeks back in time.

 For more information on the Timestream database see the platform chapter.